American poetry: American poetry today

 The growth in the popularity of graduate creative writing programs has given poets the opportunity to make a living as teachers.
 This increased professionalization of poetry, combined with the reluctance of most major book and magazine presses to publish poetry, has meant that, for the foreseeable future at least, poetry may have found its new home in the academy and in small independent journals.

-A prominent example is Nobel Laureate Louise Glück who teaches at Yale University.
+A prominent example was Nobel Laureate Louise Glück who taught at Yale University.